 This article was shortlisted for the Millennium: Journal of International Studies Northedge Prize 2019.

-Since writing this, after receiving vital feedback from anonymous peer reviewers and discovering the literature around decolonising methodologies, the scope of my PhD has significantly changed.
-My research still broadly focuses on non-Eurocentric IR theory, but I have moved away from synthesising non-Western cosmologies as a means to achieve this.
+It’s based on research undertaken as part of my Masters thesis.
+Since writing this, the scope of my PhD has significantly changed.
+My research still broadly focuses on forwarding anti-Eurocentric research, but I’ve moved away from synthesising non-Western cosmologies as a means to achieve this.
+Still, it shows where I started and represents things I’ve now (un)learned.

 International Relations (IR) theory is intrinsically based on (neo)imperial Western history.
 As a result, the discipline reifies, justifies and legitimises Western knowledge above all else.
 This renders the entirety of the non-West voiceless and marginalised within a discipline that ironically espouses universal applicability.
 This article therefore proposes a non-Western alternative to Eurocentric IR theory by marrying together aspects of three unconventional cosmologies from outside of the constructed Western IR boundary – Daoism, ubuntu, and dharma.
 By exposing the legitimacy and heterogeneity of non-Western thought in one approach, a truly non-Western analysis of world politics is made possible; the upshot of which is the eventual degeneration of Eurocentric IR over time.
 This research therefore forces us to re-evaluate our current predispositions toward the intellectual integrity of Chinese, African and Indian approaches to knowledge and encourages their appreciation as legitimate approaches to IR.